Harvard Extension Courses in Government

 Deliberative Justice Precapstone: The Theory and Practice of Good Citizenship

-Sergio Imparato PhD, Lecturer in Extension, Harvard University
+Sergio Imparato PhD, Lecturer on Government, Harvard University

 The course is an introduction to the theory, methods, and practice of deliberative moral reasoning.
 Students learn how to effectively identify and analyze ethical dilemmas relevant to their communities, how to constructively engage in civic debates, and how to present persuasive moral arguments in public settings.
 Class meetings feature presentations that address the students' topics of interest, discussions on methods of moral deliberation, and assignments that bolster written and oral communication.
 Emphasis is placed on the development of the written and rhetorical skills needed to advance moral arguments of a political nature.
 Examples include issues of social, political, and economic inequalities; environment, healthcare and biomedical issues; migration, civic membership, and issues of privacy; technology; and dignity of work.

-Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government or international relations, capstone track, who are in their penultimate semester.
+Prerequisites: Registration is limited to officially admitted candidates in Master of Liberal Arts, government or international relations, who are in their penultimate semester.
 Prospective candidates and students with pending admission applications are not eligible.
-Candidates must be in good academic standing and in the process of successfully completing all degree requirements except the capstone, GOVT E-599c, which they must enroll in the upcoming spring term as their final course.
+Candidates must be in good academic standing, have completed the engaging in scholarly conversation series (if required), and be in the process of successfully completing all other degree requirements.
+Candidates must enroll in the capstone, GOVT E-599c, in the upcoming spring term as their one and only final course (no other course registration is allowed simultaneously with the capstone).
 Candidates who do not meet these degree requirements are dropped from the course.

 GOVT E-595 Section 2 (15493)